the-other-mariana/computational-geometry/subdivision-intersection/README.md

 ```

 - `.car` file: Face file.
 The format is shown in the [example](https://github.com/the-other-mariana/computational-geometry/blob/master/subdivision-intersection/input/03/layer01.car).
     - **Internal** contains the first Edge of each shape that is inside the line's Face.
-If there is a list, the first Edges of each figures are there.
+If there is a list, the first Edges of each figure are there.
     - **External** contains the first Edge of each shape that is outside the line's Face.
 There cannot be lists.
 ```
 Face file